ExpediaGroup/styx/docs/developer-guide/api-overview.md

 # Styx API Overview

 Styx provides an Application Programming Interface (API) for implementing custom extensions.
-As of writing the extensions can be (1) HTTP intercepting plugins, or (2) backend service providers.
-Some other extension points will be opened in future.
+As of writing, the extensions can be (1) HTTP interceptor plugins, or (2) backend service providers.
+Other extension points will be opened in future.

-Besides Styx extensions, the API can be used as a library in other software projects.
-The `styx-server` module makes it really easy to start Styx based HTTP(s) servers with just a few lines of code.
+Besides Styx extensions, Styx modules can be used as libraries in other software projects.
+The `styx-server` module makes it really easy to start Styx-based HTTP(s) servers with just a few lines of code.
 The `styx-client` can be used as a reactive HTTP client.

 The `styx-api-testsupport` provides helpers for unit testing Styx extensions.